Top 10 Programming Languages to Learn in 2026

 console.log(`Welcome back, ${displayName}`);

-TypeScript adds static types on top of all that.
-Its type system has gotten seriously powerful — template literal types, conditional types, satisfies operator — you can encode business rules directly in the types and catch entire categories of bugs before the code runs.
-Libraries like Zod and tRPC use TypeScript's inference for end-to-end type safety from database to frontend.
-Flipkart, Razorpay, Swiggy, Zerodha — they all use TypeScript heavily.
+TypeScript layers static types over all of it, and its type system has become genuinely powerful — template literal types, conditional types, the satisfies operator.
+You can encode business rules into the types themselves and kill whole categories of bugs before runtime.
+Zod and tRPC ride that inference for end-to-end type safety from database to frontend.
+Flipkart, Razorpay, Swiggy, and Zerodha all lean on it heavily.

 interface BlogPost {